-The Toyota Corolla has been permanently discontinued in India.
+The Toyota Corolla in India has been permanently discontinued.
 The compact sedan is the world’s highest-selling car.

 The Toyota Corolla was one of the first compact sedans to be launched in India this millennium.
 It was brought to our market in February 2003, when it was in its ninth generation.
 The tenth-gen model followed in September 2008, with an Altis suffix.
 The eleventh-gen model also was sold with the Altis suffix, and it was launched in May 2014.